-Even though we offer online art classes we do not make the kids follow step-by-step instructions to produce ‘cookie-cutter’ art.
+Even though we offer online art classes we do not make the kids simply follow step-by-step instructions to produce ‘cookie-cutter’ art.
 Instead, we expose them to new artists, techniques, materials and ideas and let them explore it on their own.
-Every day, we spark their curiosity and let their creativity take over.
+We spark their curiosity and let their creativity take over.

 Our unique visual arts curriculum is based on years of my experience as an art teacher and a homeschooling mom.
-It brings grown-up art materials into the classroom along with custom child-friendly stories about the artists and art elements.
+It brings grown-up art materials (most of them washable) into the classroom along with custom child-friendly stories about the artists and art elements.
 We do not make crafts, we make art.

 These are the basic concepts we cover: